|

 poet who becomes a

-supreme artist via orgiastic communion with Venus—but, we
+supreme artist via orgiastic communion with Venus — but, I

 suppose, even with